Last updated on November 6th, 2020 at 10:57 am

 However, they all accept swimmers who get naked to enjoy the beach in nothing more than what nature has given them.

 If you are a passionate naturalist, or maybe you are thinking of trying it, the nude beaches to try are:

 MPENJATI THE THE OFFICIAL NATURAL BEACH.

-A 250-meter stretch of beach located within the Mpenjati Nature Reserve in Trafalgar, on the south coast, was assigned to the nudist beach by the local municipality in late 2014, officially opening onwards to date.
+A 250-meter stretch of beach located within the Mpenjati Nature Reserve in Trafalgar.
+It is on the south coast, which was assigned to the nudist beach by the local municipality in late 2014, officially opening onwards to date.

-If you like Sandy Bay Nude beach in Africa, it is incredibly worth your visit.
+Sandy Bay a Nude beach in Africa, it is incredibly worth your visit.
 If you are brave enough, feel free and take off your clothes.
 Then hit the waters.

 Make sure you bring everything you need with you as there are no shops or retailers on the beach.
 Especially the water, because the tour can be very hot.

 Lovely upmarket beach suburb close to Durban.
 Nude bathing available near the lagoon towards Umdloti, about a kilometre north from the end of the boardwalk along a beautiful beach flanked by a natural forest nature reserve.

 The code of conduct comes straight from the International Naturist Federation.